jamessteeleii/website/content/home/welcome.md

 <br>

-Welcome to the website for **Steele Research Ltd**.
+Welcome to the website for

-Take a look around, and if you are interested in discussing consulting, or have and queries or feedback, feel free to get in contact.